 UD lenses are capable of reducing chromatic aberrations.
 Two UD lens elements are used on the EF16-35mm f/4L IS USM to help effectively minimise chromatic aberrations of magnification around the peripheral areas of the image.

 ― Are there any existing lenses that also make use of double-sided aspherical lens elements?

-Iwamoto The EF16-35mm f/4L IS USM employs a double-sided aspherical lens for the large-diameter elements in the first group.
+Iwamoto The EF16-35mm f/4L IS USM employs two double-sided aspherical lens elements in the first group, one of which has a large diameter.
 It is the first time for us to adopt a double-sided aspherical lens with such a large diameter.
 Our success in establishing the technology necessary for the precise production of such a lens has helped to enhance the design performance of the EF16-35mm f/4L IS USM by a large extent.

 Shimada Besides the EF16-35mm f/4L IS USM, the EF-S10-18mm f/4.5-5.6 IS STM has also contributed significantly to the advancement of our production technology.
 If we had come up with this design a few years earlier, we wouldn't have been able to create a lens with the same level of performance.
 Breakthroughs in both the optical design and production technology have led to the birth of the EF16-35mm f/4L IS USM and the EF-S 10-18mm f/4.5-5.6 IS STM.

 ― Between the EF16-35mm f/2.8L USM and the EF16-35mm f/4L IS USM, which is higher in image quality?
 Of course, the result may vary when the aperture is opened up fully and when it is stopped down.